 If you have dried mint leaves that you have kept from your garden, they can be used instead.
 Use the dried leaves in a ratio with the vodka at 1:4.
 So if you use one cup of vodka, use 1/4 cup of dried leaves.
 The dried leaves will need to steep for four months instead of one.

-Use this wonderful mint extract in your favorite baked goods and candies, apply it to your temples when you have a headache, or drink 1 tsp when your stomach is upset or if you have gas. 😉 It also helps with bad breath.
-So many uses!
+Use this wonderful mint extract in your favorite baked goods and candies.
+Apply it to your temples when you have a headache.
+You can even drink 1 teaspoon when your stomach is upset or if you have gas!
+It also helps with bad breath.
+So many uses, so don’t hesitate to make your own mint extract.